fentas/nixos/docs/installed_software.md

+been a while since i edited this doc. considering its been a year since i've started using linux and nix it's worth a shot. i'll keep my rambling here and never delete anything so it may be confusing to read but imagine this is a conversation with myself --- cuz it is. maybe you can find something useful in here.

 # A Discussion of Installed Software

 Because, frankly, I don't really have a list of what I (1) need, (2) want, (3) don't need.